How much life insurance do I need?

 Let's assume you had a £250,000 mortgage with 20 years left to run.
 If it is an interest-only mortgage then a simple level term assurance policy with a term of 20 years is required.
 With this type of policy the level of life insurance cover stays at £250,000 during the policy term, to match the fact that your mortgage remains at £250,000 as you are only paying the interest on it.
 So if you died at any point in the next 20 years your mortgage would be cleared.

 However, if the mortgage is a repayment mortgage then you might want to consider a decreasing term assurance policy (another term for a decreasing life insurance policy).
 With this type of policy the sum assured reduces as time goes by at a pre-agreed rate.
 The idea is that as you repay your mortgage and the outstanding balance falls then the level of life cover required to clear it also falls.
 A decreasing term assurance policy can be put in place so the amount of life cover falls alongside your outstanding mortgage balance.
 That way you are not paying for life insurance you don't need.
 For example after 15 years you don't need £250,000 of life cover to clear your mortgage.

 Because of this tapering effect, decreasing term assurance policies are cheaper than level term assurance policies.

 But now think about what other financial commitments or requirements are needed after you have passed away.

 - Do you also have large debts outstanding?
-Debts are payable from your estate when you pass away which may mean that your loved ones inherit less than you might have wanted them to.
+Debts are payable from your estate when you die which may mean that your dependents will inherit less than you might have wanted them to.